maxtepkeev/python-redmine/docs/resources/issue_category.rst

 save
 ++++

-.. py:method:: save()
+.. py:method:: save(**attrs)
    :module: redminelib.resources.IssueCategory
    :noindex:

    Saves the current state of an IssueCategory resource to the Redmine.
-Fields that can be changed are the same as for ``update()`` method above.
+Attrs that can be changed are the same as for ``update()`` method above.

-   :return: True
+   :return: :ref:`Resource` object

 .. code-block:: python